 Should it be necessary to cancel or delay school because of snow, ice or other hazardous conditions, notification will be given.
-We will use radio, TV stations, email, and voice messaging to post the school cancellation.
+Our main form of communication is via email and voice messaging through our TeacherEase system.
+In addition, we will notify local TV stations of the cancellation.
+All before school care, aftercare, clubs and activities are canceled when school is not in session due to closure.
+Please refrain from coming to campus on these days as our maintenance men and plow company need time to clear lots and walkways.
 Please do NOT call the parish office requesting this information.